Dokunmatik ekranlar eskidi, bu konseptte hologramlar bulunuyor.

 i Inside Future konseptini daha yakından tanımak için BMW'nin tanıtımından canlı fotoğrafları bekliyoruz.

-Gallery: BMW i Inside Future konsepti
+Galeri: BMW i Inside Future konsepti

 Travelling in the cars of the future.